-To serve the bolognese, use a pasta that’s either broad– like pappardelle– or a shaped pasta like penne rigate, elbows, or shell pasta.
-You want something that’s wide enough to serve as a vehicle for the bolognese, or shaped so it will suck in and hold the sauce.
-The bolognese is gluten-free, so if you are a gf’er you can make it with gluten-free pasta.
-You might want to first read my helpful hints on cooking gluten-free pasta.
+To serve the bolognese, use a pasta that's either broad-- like pappardelle-- or a shaped pasta like penne rigate, elbows, or shell pasta.
+You want something that's wide enough to serve as a vehicle for the bolognese, or shaped so it will suck in and hold the sauce.
+The bolognese is gluten-free, so if you are a gf'er you can make it with gluten-free pasta.

 Now for the Lentil Bolognese recipe.
 Enjoy!

-- 1 cup French puy lentils.
-Brown lentils or masoor dal are a perfectly delicious substitute
+- 1 cup dried French puy lentils (Brown lentils or whole masoor are a perfectly delicious substitute)

 - 2 carrots, chopped into 1-cm pieces

 - 3 sticks of celery, chopped into 1-cm pieces

 - 1 ½ cups tomato puree,

 - 1 teaspoon olive oil